microsoft/appcenter-cli/contributing.md

 For Mac or Linux, try [nvm](https://github.com/creationix/nvm).
 For Windows machines, [nodist](https://github.com/marcelklehr/nodist) works well.

+Make sure you have selected the correct version of node from `nvm` - you can check this by running `nvm ls` from a terminal for example.

 #### Typescript compiler

 The typescript compilation can be run via the `npm run build` command.